holtskinner/FIGClass/Syllabus/Lesson - Syllabus.md

 - Learn how to reach your full potential as a Computer Scientist
     - It's not just writing code
-- Make ever long-lasting friendships (we’ll see about that)
+- Make ever long-lasting friendships (we’ll see about that 😊)
 - Expand knowledge outside of regular classes
 - Gain practical & hands-on experience
 - Have fun!